2023 Solar Incentives Guide for Billerica, MA - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the Massachusetts government or by your county/municipality, might have additional qualifications.
+Specific incentives, including those run by the Massachusetts government or by your county/municipality, might have additional qualifications.
 Get in touch with your local Billerica solar installer to find out what incentives your project may qualify for.

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your system, or any local Billerica solar installer, can help you learn more about what incentives you might want to apply for.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with the company that installed your system, or any local Billerica solar installer, can help you learn what incentives you qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.